Voluntary Recall System

 • Code of Practice on Vehicle Safety Defects which includes components.

 • Code of Practice on action concerning the recall of Tyres, Wheels and Associated parts in the aftermarket.

 • Code of Practice for Pedal Cycle Recalls

-It is the responsibility of the producer to inform VOSA when substantial evidence of a safety defect that requires remedial action has been confirmed.
-Additionally, evidence may be presented to the manufacturer by VOSA as a result of investigations into collisions and safety defects which have been brought to their attention from other sources.
+It is the responsibility of the producer to inform DVSA when substantial evidence of a safety defect that requires remedial action has been confirmed.
+Additionally, evidence may be presented to the manufacturer by DVSA as a result of investigations into collisions and safety defects which have been brought to their attention from other sources.

 If you believe you have experienced a safety defect due to a deficiency in the design or construction of your automotive product, please contact DVSA on 0117 9543300 or complete a report form (a link to which is on the website) or email email@example.com so that we may assess whether or not we can take the matter forward.